World will not vanquish Covid-19 this year: WHO

 "Vaccines will help to save lives, but if countries rely solely on vaccines, they're making a mistake.
 Basic public health measures remain the foundation of the response."

-Tedros wants Covid-19 vaccination under way in every country within the first 100 days of 2021 - meaning there are 40 days left to go.
+Dr Tedros wants Covid-19 vaccination under way in every country within the first 100 days of this year - meaning there are 40 days left to go.

-He welcomed Monday's first injections of doses delivered through the global Covax vaccine-sharing facility, which were administered in Ghana and the Ivory Coast.
+He welcomed Monday's first injections of doses delivered through the global Covax vaccine-sharing facility that were administered in Ghana and the Ivory Coast.

 "It's encouraging to see health workers in lower-income countries starting to be vaccinated, but it's regrettable that this comes almost three months after some of the wealthiest countries started their vaccination campaigns," he said.